Rhea0524/MzansiLingo/README.md

 - **Daily Goals**: Users complete word and phrase goals each day and receive gamification pop-ups as motivation.
 - **Audio-Based Learning**: Users can hear correct pronunciation for words, phrases, and quotes.
 - **AI Chat Support**: Users can ask a chatbot how to say or pronounce certain words or phrases.
-- **Progress Tracking**: Users earn points and can monitor their learning progress.
+- **Progress Tracking**: Users earn points and can monitor their learning progress and can share screenshots of their progress with friends.
 - **Leaderboards**: Compare progress with others using the app.
 - **Set goals**: Users can set daily goals for the words and phrases to get right.